Changes have been made on this page to support remote working during COVID 19

 There are currently two services available.

-To set up the VPN client on your device, staff should download the new VPN Cisco AnyConnect Secure Mobility client via the VPN webpage
+Staff should download the VPN Cisco AnyConnect Secure Mobility client via the VPN webpage our address is vpn.southwales.ac.uk you will need to enter this in the client interface.

 Documentation is available below, to help with the installation and use of the new client software.